jvegar/jvegar.github.io/web/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+## Path Aliases

+This project uses TypeScript path aliases to simplify imports.
+See [PATH_ALIASES.md](./PATH_ALIASES.md) for details on available aliases and usage examples.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh